The Valley of the Kings : Tomb of Pharaohs

 Why is it called the Valley of the Kings?

-Over 60 tombs have been discovered, ranging from simple pits to elaborate complexes over 100 meters deep.
+Over 60 tombs have been identified.
+Some are simple pits, while others are massive complexes over 100 meters long.

 Can you visit Tutankhamun’s tomb?